Frequently Asked Questions

 - Networking events — As restrictions are released, we hope to hold networking events for new members as well as student information sessions at Red River College.

-- Mentorship program — This fall or sooner, we will roll-out our mentorship program which will facilitate the progression from post-secondary education into the engineering technology industry by mentoring students and new graduates in career development and opportunities available post-graduation.
+- Mentorship program — This fall we will roll-out our mentorship program which will facilitate the progression from post-secondary education into the engineering technology industry by mentoring students and new graduates in career development and opportunities available post-graduation.
 Interested members can sign-up as mentors.
 By volunteering as a mentor, the time commitment can be reported towards your CPD.

-If you have questions or require further information, please contact Robert Okabe, CEO & Registrar at firstname.lastname@example.org.
+If you have questions or require further information, please contact Robert Okabe, CEO & Registrar, at firstname.lastname@example.org.